Some links in this post may be affiliate links

 Common names: Lucky Bamboo, Curly Bamboo, Ribbon Plant, Ribbon Dracaena, Chinese Water Bamboo

-Although thought to be from China or Belgium, Dracaena sanderiana is native to Central Africa.
+Dracaena sanderiana is native to Central Africa, although it is thought to be from China or Belgium.
 It is named after a German-English gardener Henry Frederick Conrad Sander (1847-1920).

 Lucky Bamboo (Dracaena sanderiana) can be grown in water or in soil.
 The light, temperature and humidity requirements are similar in both cases.

-Curly Bamboo does not need for frequent repotting as it grows best when slightly root-bound.
-Frequent pruning is necessary to keep the plant neat as well as encourage a bushy growth.
+Curly Bamboo does not need frequent repotting as it grows best when slightly root-bound.
+Frequent pruning is necessary to keep the plant neat, discourage pests and disease and encourage a bushy growth.
 Keep reading for more on these growing conditions and how to achieve them.

-Keep Curly Bamboo away from direct sunlight as it can lead to scorching of leaves.
+Lucky Bamboo grows best in bright, indirect light.
+Too low light will cause the leaves to turn pale-green from grey-green.
+Keep it away from direct sunlight as it can lead to scorching of the leaves.

-The best temperature for your Lucky Bamboo is an average warmth with a minumum of 150C.
-Keep the plant away from cold draughts as they can cause leaf drop.
-Read more on understanding temperature for houseplants.
+The best temperature for your Lucky Bamboo is an average warmth within the range of 16-270C.
+Keep it away from cold drafts as they can cause leaf drop and brown leaf tips and edges.

-Regularly clean the leaves by damp-wiping to get rid of dust.
-Read more on how to clean houseplants.
+Regularly clean the leaves by damp-wiping to get rid of dust and also discourage pests and diseases infestation.

 Use an opaque container to prevent the growth of algae in the water as sunlight through a transparent container will promote the growth of algae.